SaynoSean/AWD-Seatwork-1-3-SS-25/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- Cinema Reservation
-- Whats the purpose
+- Showcasing the system of Cinema Reservation
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Single Page Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->